karkiabhishek/Improved-Image-Compression-Using-Hoffman-Encoding/README.md

 # MinorProject
-This is my minor project.
+This is our minor project.